lbarias/MegansFancyButton/README.txt

 	faking a sensation of creatin art.
 The cats also represent some of Megan's likings such as Asian food, music - in particular obscure EDM music, and photography.
 The yarn button is also in Megan's favourite colour: Burgundy.

+How to run:
+Open within visual studio or install executable.

 How it works:
 click on the yarn to draw CameraCat